open/close all folders

 - Link works as a goatherder in Ordon Village in The Legend of Zelda: Twilight Princess.
 His goat-wrangling skills, demonstrated in the early parts of the game, come in handy later — first to get past the Gorons guarding the trail to Death Mountain, and in the endgame to wrangle Ganondorf's beast form.

-- Taken to an even more direct extreme in The Legend of Zelda: Spirit Tracks, where Link is conveniently trained to be a railroad conductor — the only job that will allow him to travel around New Hyrule as needed to complete the adventure.
+- In The Legend of Zelda: Spirit Tracks, Link is conveniently trained to be a railroad conductor — the only job that will allow him to travel around New Hyrule as needed to complete the adventure.

-- The Box Ghost from Danny Phantom looks like a longshoreman and is first seen at a port.
+- The Box Ghost looks like a longshoreman and is first seen at a port.
 Hence his status as master of "All things cardboard and square".

 - Inverted in Kim Possible, Ron gets running experience while doing some Deadly Dodging and makes use of it in the local sports team.
 Played straight in the same series, as Kim uses her cheerleading moves to dodge death rays and other obstacles.